WaiTsun-Yeung/Qt6_Demo/README.md

 # Qt6 Hello World

 ## Description
-A Hello World application to demonstrate using Qt6.5 with cmake 3.22 in a cross-platform configuration.
+A demo to demonstrate using Qt6.7 with cmake 3.22 in a cross-platform configuration.

 *This application has only been tested on Windows 10.

 ## Dependencies
 - CMake 3.22
-- Qt6.5
+- Qt6.7

 ## Build and Install